MagnificentStarfish/refSchedule/backend/reference.md

 This problem of this test is winning.
 I can't get it to work.
 I am able to create, view all, and delete users by just running the files.
 I am able to create, view all, and delete users in Postman.
 It's just the test to confirm the deleteing of a user that is throwing a TypeError in the original user.ts file but that doesn't make sense to me because I am able to invoke those functions with no errors.

+I added a mutation to deleteUser since that seems like a major oversight.
+I also cleaned up a lot of dead code that has been commented out for months it seems.
+Now that I can delete, create, and view in postman and through the terminal, but test still does not work and I think I'm going to call it here for the day.
+I'll continue to lose to the test tomorrow.